 There are several trains between Jaipur and Bikaner (between 7 to 8 hours).
 You can opt for a night train with the Howrah Bikaner express leaving daily at 00:45 arriving in Bikaner at 08:30.
 For onward travel to Jaisalmer (between 6 to 7 hours) you can take the Lalgarh Jaisalmer express leaving at 07:20 and arriving Jaisalmer at 13:40.
 If you prefer to take a night train, the daily Leeklan express leaves at 23:15 arriving at the early hour of 04:50

 Camel safari: One of the highlights of my trip in Rajasthan was my camel safari and spending a night in the desert.
 What can be better than watching the sun set behind the sand dunes and fall asleep under a sky full of stars.
-You will get to know your camel pretty well.
-Stubborn animals that fart and smell throughout the night.
-Mine was pretty hungry and kept wandering off towards the bushes to eat the leaves, ignoring any commands from the camelherder.
+There are plenty of tour operators offering desert safaris at various prices and they are quite persistent in trying to sell them to you.
+My advice is to either book it at your hotel or ask around and negotiate a fair price.

 Transport from Jaipur to Jaisalmer

 It is a long 12 hour journey from Jaipur to Jaisalmer.
 It is best to take the night train.
 The daily Malani express leaves 23:45 arriving in Jaisalmer at 11:40 the next morning.
 From Bikaner the journey is about 6 hours.
 The Lalgarh Jaisalmer express leaves at 07:20 arriving in Jaisalmer at 13:40

 Accomodation: Oasis Star Haveli Guesthouse was a great budget option in Jaisalmer.